Site icon Texas Travel Talk

 Cadillac Ranch

-Just outside Amarillo lies Cadillac Ranch — a roadside attraction consisting of 10 Cadillacs buried nose-first into an earthwork sculpture stretching across two miles of Texas highway I-40 near Amarillo in the state’s Panhandle region.
+Just outside Amarillo lies Cadillac Ranch — a roadside attraction of 10 Cadillacs buried nose-first into an earthwork sculpture stretching across two miles of Texas highway I-40 near Amarillo in the state’s Panhandle region.

 Guadalupe Mountains National Park